Guruprasad2828/Battery-Cell-Performance-Dashboard-/README.md

 The a0,a1,a2,b0,b1 coefficients can be determined using cell testing  , Temperature of the Cell is provided by the user as a input

 The Dashboard will also provide the entire SOC vs OCV curve

+I have used tkinter for creating the front end of the application / Dashboard